Marguerite Ogden Wilkinson

 Marguerite Ogden Wilkinson (14 November 1883 – 12 January 1928) was an American poet.

 She was born Marguerite Ogden Bigelow in 1883 in Halifax, Nova Scotia, the daughter of Nathan Kellogg Bigelow and Gertrude (Holmes) Bigelow.
 Her family moved to Evanston, Illinois while she was young, and she attended Northwestern University, where she started writing poetry.
 Wilkinson was a member of the university's Magazine Board and was editor of the annual issue of The Northwestern published by women of the university.

 In 1909, she married James G. Wilkinson and moved with him to New Rochelle, New York, where he was a school principal.

 She published several books of poetry, the most important being In Vivid Gardens, a collection of love poems.
 Other works included By a Western Wayside and The Passing of Mars.
 She was editor of the poetry page in the Los Angeles Graphic newspaper and the monthly Books and Authors, published in New York.

 In 1928, she suffered a nervous breakdown.
 As part of her recovery, she took up swimming.
 In the winter of that year, Wilkinson drowned while swimming at Coney Island, New York.

+For the guest room in a simple house

+She wrote "For the guest room in a simple house" which was published in the May 1909 issue of The Craftsman magazine.
+The words have been prominently posted in inns, namely at the Foyer Unitas in Rome.